smmoosavi/rtic-async-shared-resource/README.md

 This is an experiment to use async shared resources in RTIC.
 In many cases, we need a shared value that we can mutate in one task and read in another task.
-`AsyncOption` is an example struct that uses shared resources internally. multiple implementation of shared resource is tested in this repo.
+`AsyncOption` is an example struct that uses shared resources internally. multiple implementations of a shared resource is tested in this repo.

 ## `AsyncOption`